 Conclusion – How much exercise does a Border Collie need?

 Border Collies are high energy and highly intelligent working breed.
 They require a minimum of 30 – 60 minutes of physical exercise daily, but preferably more.
-Due to their high intelligence, it is crucial to challenge and stimulate their mind.
+Due to their high intelligence, it is crucial to challenge and stimulate their minds.
 This is probably more important than just physical exercise.
 A Border Collie that is bored will look for ways to keep themselves busy.
 This can lead to severe behavior problems such as digging, barking, destructive behavior, nipping and even aggression.